-Kristyn Scorsone is the volunteer manager for Queer Newark.
-She is also a PhD student in the American Studies program at Rutgers University-Newark with a passion for public history.
-She holds a B.A. and an M.A. in History with a concentration in Women’s and Gender Studies, also from Rutgers-Newark.
+Kristyn Scorsone is a PhD candidate in the American Studies program at Rutgers University-Newark.
+They hold a B.A. and an M.A. in History with a concentration in Women’s and Gender Studies, also from Rutgers-Newark.

-She joined the Queer Newark Oral History Project in 2015 and has since conducted over two dozen oral history interviews.
-She has helped plan and lead QNOHP walking tours in Newark and was a part of the curatorial team for the 2017 traveling exhibit, At Home in Newark: Stories from the Queer Newark Oral History Project.
-In 2018 she launched a podcast for the Queer Newark Oral History Project on iTunes and is the host and producer.
+They joined the Queer Newark Oral History Project in 2015 and have conducted over two dozen oral history interviews, helped plan and lead QNOHP walking tours in Newark, and was a part of the curatorial team for the 2017 traveling exhibit, At Home in Newark: Stories from the Queer Newark Oral History Project.
+In 2018 they launched a podcast for the Queer Newark Oral History Project on iTunes and is the host and producer.

 Follow Kristyn on Twitter: @ykristyn